CarlAnd-EC/ToDoListAPI/README.md

 | /todos/:id | PUT |
 | /todos/:id | DELETE |

-* Good usage of REST will be evaluated
+### Configuration
 The application is deployed in an AWS EC2 instance using PM2 and NGINX as reverse proxy:

 2. Security Group:
-Allow PORTS: 443 & 80 for connection from 0.0.0.0
+Ports 443 & 80 allowed for connection from 0.0.0.0
-Allow PORT 22 for for connection from your IP address
+Port 22 allowed for connection from administration IP address
 ![Security Group](./config/SecurityGroup.png)

 3. Proxypass NGINX configuration: